Exonumia

 Exonumia are numismatic items (such as tokens, medals, or scrip) other than coins and paper money.
 This includes "Good For" tokens, badges, counterstamped coins, elongated coins, encased coins, souvenir medallions, tags, wooden nickels and other similar items.
 It is an aspect of numismatics and many coin collectors are also exonumists.

 Besides the above strict definition, others extend it to include non-coins which may or may not be legal tenders such as cheques, credit cards and similar paper.
 These can also be considered notaphily or scripophily.

 Etymology

 The noun exonumia is derived from two classical roots: exo, meaning "out-of" in Greek, and nummus, meaning "coin" in Latin (from Greek νοῦμμος – noummos, "coin"); thus, "out[side]-of-[the category]coins".
 The equivalent British term, paranumismatica, may also be used.

 The words exonumist and exonumia were coined in July 1960 by Russell Rulau, a recognized authority and author on the subject, and accepted by Webster's dictionary in 1965.

-Token Coins
+Token coins

 Many tokens were produced and used as currency in the United States and elsewhere when there was a shortage of government-issued money.
-Tokens have been used for both to advertise and to facilitate commerce.
+Tokens have been used for both to advertise and to facilitate commerce and may or may not have a value.